zihaowu-astro/NMFwisp/readme.md

 Purpose
 -------
-This package subtract wisps from JWST/NIRCam images using data-driven, multi-component wisp templates.
+This package subtracts wisps from JWST/NIRCam images using data-driven, multi-component wisp templates.

 [Wisps](https://jwst-docs.stsci.edu/known-issues-with-jwst-data/nircam-known-issues/nircam-scattered-light-artifacts#:~:text=Figure%204.%20Claws%20and%20wisps
-) are scatterd light artifacts in JWST NIRCam images.
-They usually appear in the same location of NIRCam detectors with mild morphological variation between observations.
-Wisps are a significant contamination for sources fainter than 25 AB mag.
+) are scattered light artifacts in JWST NIRCam images.
+They usually appear in the same locations on NIRCam detectors with mild morphological variation between observations.
+Wisps are a significant source of contamination for objects fainter than 25 AB mag.

-We construct detector- and filter-specific wisp templates using the non-negative matrix factorization (NMF) algorithm, based on extensive NIRCam data from JADES and other programs.
+We construct detector- and filter-specific wisp templates using the Non-negative Matrix Factorization (NMF) algorithm, based on extensive NIRCam data from JADES and other programs.
 This algorithm efficiently extracts wisp morphology and its principal modes of variations.
 The NMF-derived templates yield substantial improvement in wisp subtraction compared to existing single-template approaches

 Implementation
 ------------

-Wisp subtraction should be applied at [stage 2 of the JWST data reduction pipeline](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/stages-of-jwst-data-processing#gsc.tab=0).
+Wisp subtraction should be applied at [Stage 2 of the JWST data reduction pipeline](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/stages-of-jwst-data-processing#gsc.tab=0).
 For a single NIRCam detector, the runtime is about 0.4 seconds per exposure on one CPU core of an Apple M4 Pro.
-The runtime is 2 seconds when performing joint fitting with the [1/f noise](https://jwst-docs.stsci.edu/known-issues-with-jwst-data/1-f-noise#gsc.tab=0).
+The runtime is 2 seconds when performing joint fitting with [1/f noise](https://jwst-docs.stsci.edu/known-issues-with-jwst-data/1-f-noise#gsc.tab=0).

 The wisp templates are available at [link].
 The main interface is the `fit_wisp` function in `nmfwisp.py`, which returns the best fit wisp model and its uncertainty.
-The only required user input is a source mask, which can be constructed from, for example, long-wavelength NIRCam images.
+The only required user input is a source mask, which can be constructed from long-wavelength NIRCam images.

 The `developer` directory contains code used to build the wisp template library.

 Installation
 ------------
-If you have git installed, the code can be obtained with the following commands:
+1. If you have git installed, the code can be obtained with the following commands:

 ```bash
 git clone https://github.com/zihaowu-astro/NMFwisp.git
 cd NMFwisp
 ```
-Alternatively, you can download the repository as a ZIP file using the [link](https://github.com/zihaowu-astro/NMFwisp/archive/refs/heads/main.zip).
+​	Alternatively, you can download the repository as a ZIP file from the [link](https://github.com/zihaowu-astro/NMFwisp/archive/refs/heads/main.zip).

-The wisp template library and example data are distributed via [GitHub Releases](https://github.com/zihaowu-astro/NMFwisp/releases/tag/v1.0).
+2. Download the wisp template library and example data from the [link](https://github.com/zihaowu-astro/NMFwisp/releases/tag/v1.0).
 Please unzip/untar them before use.
 You can also download them from the command line (macOS/Linux)

 ```bash
 curl -L -O https://github.com/zihaowu-astro/NMFwisp/releases/download/v1.0/nmfwisp-templates-v1.0.tar.gz